BILL OF LADING DEFINITION

 There are many benefits that come with using uShip to ship LTL freight.
 We not only assist with creating your bill of lading forms, but we also offer the following services and benefits:

 - Rebill Protection: uShip audits your invoice to ensure no mistakes were made.
-In addition, if you do not agree with an additional charge, we will assist you in disputing it directly with the carrier.
+In addition, if you do not agree with an additional charge, we will assist you in disputing it with your carrier directly.

-- Load Your Own Rates: If you have your own rates with carriers, feel free to upload them to your uShip portal.
-By doing this, you can compare your contract rates against ours, all in one place.
-Thus, eliminating bouncing around various freight websites for quotes.
+- Load Your Own Rates: If you have your own rates with LTL carriers, you can load them directly into your uShip portal, allowing you to compare quotes all in one place.